Martan404/Archer/README.md

 ## Wifi

-You can check if the WiFi is blocked by running `rfkill list`.
-If it says **Soft blocked: yes**, then run `rfkill unblock wifi`
+You can check if the WiFi is blocked by running `rfkill list` If it says **Soft blocked: yes**, then run `rfkill unblock wifi`